alphagov/pay-tech-docs/source/documentation/10-switching-to-production.md

     - API tokenise payment details
     - Merchant PAL Webservice role
     - Merchant Recurring role

+    >Contact Smartpay if any of these roles are not available to enable.

 1. Click on _Accounts_ and enable your account.
 1. Click _Save_.